OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ASVS requirement lists are made available in CSV, JSON, and other formats which may be useful for reference or programmatic use.

+## Forking the ASVS

+Many organizations can benefit from adopting the ASVS, by choosing one of the three levels, or by forking ASVS and changing what is required for each application risk level in a domain-specific way.
+We highly encourage this type of forking as long as traceability is maintained so that if an app has passed requirement 4.1, this means the same thing for forked copies as the standard as it evolves.

+Ideally, every organization should have its own forked ASVS and select tailor-fitted requirements.
+So if the organization is not using GraphQL, Websockets, or SOAP web service on their applications, they should drop those sections from their forked ASVS.
+The forking process must start with looking at ASVS level 1 requirements as a baseline for the organization and then gradually move into ASVS level 2 or 3 based on their application's risk level.
+Forking the standard can be relevant to multiple use cases such as security testing, secure coding, security architecture, security design review, or any other uses the organization or auditor may see fit.
+Alternatively, some of the use cases that could be forked are mentioned in the succeeding section.

 ## Uses for the ASVS

 The ASVS can be used to assess the security of an application and this is explored in more depth in the next chapter.
 However, we have identified a number of other potential uses for the ASVS.